cisagov/Malcolm/docs/authsetup.md

 # <a name="LoggingOut"></a>Log Out of Malcolm

+When using [Keycloak](#AuthKeycloak), Malcolm users can log out of Malcolm by navigating to the Keycloak user interface, opening the drop-down with their name or username in the upper-right corner of the page, and selecting **Sign out**.

-Since Malcolm's nginx reverse proxy uses HTTP Basic Authentication, there is no "Logout" button.
-Users should exit their browser window to log out of Malcom.
+For the other authentication methods which use HTTP basic authentication, users should exit their browser to log out of Malcom.
 On the next browser restart, Malcolm will prompt the user for credentials.
 Another way to log out of Malcolm is for a user to manually clear their browser's active sessions.